Title: Army Sergeant, Civil War; bricklayer, pigeon fancier

 Thanks to the influence of the GAR, Congress passed the Disability Act of 1890 to provide pension benefits to veterans who could prove at least 90 days of service in the Civil War and a disability not caused by “vicious habits,” even if unrelated to the war.
 It also extended pensions to widows and dependents of deceased veterans.
 John was awarded this benefit after providing a doctor’s statement, and after he died, his widow applied and was given a small pension.

 In addition to his GAR activity, in 1878 John joined a handful of people who were breeding and racing homing pigeons.
 Twenty years later he was acknowledged as a pioneer in the sport, which included thousands of birds and those who raised them around the country.
 Some of his “homers” could travel 500 miles in one day.
 He was known nationally as an official with the Federation of American Homing Pigeon Fanciers, raising the profile of the sport and the value of these birds.
-In fact, ten years after his death, about 100,000 of them were put to use as messengers in World War I.
+In fact, ten years after his death, about 100,000 of them were put to use as messengers in World War I. His grand-nephew, John Love Leonard, served in that war and is also buried at Mount Moriah.
+His Notable story can be found here.

 Support the Friends of Mount Moriah